coolcat-creations/ccc-mountain/README.md

 This template is not tested thoroughly so if you find any issues:
 Suggestions and help are welcome!

-Special Thanks to @brianteeman and @bembelimen  :-)
+Special Thanks to
+Brian Teeman @brianteeman
+Benjamin Trenkle @bembelimen
+Tobias Zulauf @zero-24